ShaelinN/Multiclass-Image-Classification-on-Leaves/README.md

 * run the sections in the notebook.
 Occasionally, where a pip command is used, you will be instructed to restart the runtime.
 If you are sure that your runtime does not need to update or install the library, you may ignore this block.
 If you have already run the pip command, comment it out after restarting
 * The initial sections: **Segmentation and Preprocessing, Feature Extraction, and Train Test Split**, are all designed to work independently of each other.
 If you have completed running one section and then closed/crashed/ you need not run it again in order to move on to the next
 * several blocks of code need to iterate through large lists of images.
 Where these blocks are known to take a long time to execute, a variable start_at is provided.
 If your runtime crashes midway through execution, you may set the value of start_at to be such that no repetition is done when rerunning. please note that in the case of feature extraction, saves are only made after every 500 items (multiple of 500), so if a feature extraction function crashes, you need to set start_at to be the last multiple of 500 that was completed, instead of the actual last index that is printed as complete.
-* From here, the steps are the same as the quick usage steps.
+* From here, the steps are the same as the quick usage steps (from the third step onwards).
 If you want to make use of a different model than Random Forest, simply swap the line model=model_RFC for model=M where M is the name of the model you want to use (bear in mind this will only work with a subset of the scikit classifier models, and of all the models tried, RFC has performed the best)
+* bear in mind this entire process can take hours to complete